pleabargain/EnglishHelpsYourCareer/topic Kharkiv.md

 - Is [[topic rent control|rent control]] enforced in  Kharkiv?
 - What is the ratio of police officers to the general population?
 - What annual events are held in Kharkiv?
+- What is your favorite restaurant in Kharkiv?
 - What are the plans for increasing public transportation?  [[topic public transportation]]
 # statements